A Quick Guide To Mobile App Monetization

 How you can monetize your app largely depends on what it does.
 For example, if your app is a mobile marketplace, you can charge service fees.

-In-app purchases are also an incredibly popular and powerful mobile app monetization tool.
-Users pay real money for things like digital coins and outfits.
+In-app purchases are also a prevalent and powerful mobile app monetization tool.
+Users pay real money for things like digital coins, outfits for characters, an ad-free experience, or gameplay advantages.

 Some apps even allow users to pay to turn off ads within them.
 If your app is a mobile game, for example, this is something to explore.
 Here are the main ways businesses are monetizing apps in the US.